Categories: Insurance, Pregnancy, Self-care

 The American Heart Association recommends home monitoring for all people with hypertension (high blood pressure) to help determine the effectiveness of treatments.
 For pregnant women, it is especially important to monitor high blood pressure to catch early stages of preeclampsia.

-There are several ways to obtain a home blood pressure monitor.
+There are a couple of ways to obtain a home blood pressure monitor.

 Measuring Blood Pressure At Home